tellor-io/dataSpecs/types/GasPriceOracle.md

 Note that following this guide does not prevent you from being disputed or guarantee reporters will properly put a value on-chain.
 Tellor is decentralized.
 This repo is a start to the education necessary for a fully decentralized oracle, but please focus on communication and working with reporters to prevent unneccesary disputes and at the same time encourage monitoring and punishment of bad data.

+**don't do this**
-- retreiving a gas price from one historical transaction is not recommended. gas price is very volatile
+- reporting a gas price from one historical transaction. gas prices are very volatile
-- retreiving the current gas price from metamask is not recommended. gas price is very volatile
+- reporting the current gas price from metamask. gas prices are very volatile

+**do this**
+- aggregate/medianize gas prices from the relevant block(s)
-- care should be used when reporting from black box aggregators
+- be careful when sourcing data from a black box API
 - use EIP-1559 gas strategy
+- always measured in gwei